At present there are no used bookstores in my area. And that is a real shame, because I’ve always loved used bookstores.

 Some years back, when I lived in San Francisco, my neighborhood had seven or eight used bookstores.
 On Saturdays I used to make the rounds, beginning with a streetcar ride down Church Street to the main business district in that area.
 After checking out three or four different places I’d stop for coffee at Spinelli’s.
 Then I’d catch the electric bus and take it for eight blocks to my favorite, The Bibliophile, where the proprietor astonished me with the breadth of her knowledge of a vast inventory.

 But I stray.
-I'm beginning to wonder whether, with the demise of places like Borders, used bookstores might make a comeback.
+I’m beginning to wonder whether, with the demise of places like Borders, used bookstores might make a comeback.
 If publishing is overwhelmed by electronic books, as seems to be quite likely, then a new demand for physical books could develop.
-Of course, they'll be available via the Internet, and if they're antiques they'll be more costly than now.
-Maybe they'll even make a partial comeback, like vinyl records.
+Of course, they’ll be available via the Internet, and if they’re antiques they’ll be more costly than now.
+Maybe physical books will even make a comeback, like vinyl records.
 And that would be a good thing.

 No comments: